-Boasting more breweries per capita than any U.S. city (roughly one brewery per 8,000 people), Asheville is home to 11 craft breweries.
+Boasting more breweries per capita than any U.S. city (roughly one brewery per 8,000 people), the Asheville area is home to 18 craft breweries.
 On any given day, about 50 local beers can be enjoyed in Asheville, served on draft and in bottles.
 Each of our breweries has its own unique atmosphere and personality and the same could be said for the beer.
 Learn more about Asheville beer below.

 Asheville Brews Cruise—Get a behind-the-scenes tour of what's happening in Beer City USA.
 The Brews Cruise is your all-access pass and comes with your very own designated driver!

 Bruisin' Ales—Looking for some expert guidance or micro-brew souvenirs?
 Check out this specialty shop on Broadway, which was named the number three beer retailer worldwide!
 Plan to visit during one of their popular tasting events.

 Weekly Beer Tasting—Aside from the tasting rooms at each brewery, you can also visit Hops & Vines every Friday from 5-7 PM.
 Each week they feature a different brewery or style of beer, or even homebrew!

 Beer Flights—Why settle for one when you can have all the beers?
 Many breweries, such as Lexington Avenue Brewery (LAB for short) and French Broad Brewing Company, offer beer flights so you can pinpoint your favorite.